Electronic Liquid Crystal Phases in Strongly Correlated Systems: Experimental Evidence in Strongly Correlated Systems

 An important caveat to the analysis we presented here is that in doped systems there is always quenched disorder, which has different degrees of short range ``organization'' in different {\hts}.
 Since disorder also couples linearly to the charge order parameters it ultimately also rounds the transitions and render the system to a glassy state (as noted already in Refs.\cite{kivelson-1998,kivelson-2003}).
 Such effects are evident in scanning tunneling microscopy (STM) experiments in {\BSCCO} which revealed that the high energy (local) behavior of the {\hts} has charge order and it is glassy\cite{howald-2003a,kivelson-2003,hanaguri-2004,kohsaka-2007,vershinin-2004}.
 This is most remarkable as the STM data on {\BSCCO} at low bias shows quasiparticle propagation in the superconducting state (but not above $T_c$).
-Yet, at high bias ({\it i.e.\/} high energies) there are no propagating ``quasiparticles'' but, instead, provides a vivid image of electronic inhomogeneity with short range charge order. \footnote{A recent analysis of this data by Lawler and coworkers has revealed the existence of nematic order over much longer length scales than the broken positional order \cite{lawler-2009b}.} This behavior is contrary to what is commonly the case in conventional superconductors where STM at high energies shows Fermi-liquid like electronic quasiparticles.
-Similarly, the high energy spectrum of ARPES has never resembled that of a conventional metal.
+Yet, at high bias ({\it i.e.\/} high energies) there are no propagating ``quasiparticles'' but, instead, provides a vivid image of electronic inhomogeneity with short range charge order.
+This behavior is contrary to what is commonly the case in conventional superconductors where STM at high energies shows Fermi-liquid like electronic quasiparticles.
+Similarly, the high energy spectrum of ARPES has never resembled that of a conventional metal. we note that a recent analysis of this data by Lawler and coworkers has revealed the existence of nematic order over much longer length scales than the broken positional order \cite{lawler-2009b}.

-Finally, we note that in the recently discovered iron pnictides based family of {\hts}, such as La (O$_{1-x}$F$_x$)FeAs and and\\ Ca(Fe$_{1-x}$Co$_x$)$_2$As$_2$\cite{kamihara-2008,mu-2008}, a unidirectional spin-density-wave has been found.
+Finally, we note that in the recently discovered iron pnictides based family of {\hts}, such as La (O$_{1-x}$F$_x$)FeAs and and Ca(Fe$_{1-x}$Co$_x$)$_2$As$_2$\cite{kamihara-2008,mu-2008}, a unidirectional spin-density-wave has been found.
 It has been suggested\cite{fang-2008} that the undoped system LaOFeAs and CaFe$_2$As$_2$ may have a high-temperature nematic phase and that quantum phase transitions also occur as a function of fluorine doping\cite{xu-2008,chuang-2010}.
 This suggests that many of the ideas and results that we present here may be relevant to these still poorly understood materials.

 The existence of stripe-ordered phases is well established in other complex oxide materials, particularly the manganites and the nickelates.
 In general, these materials tend to be ``less quantum mechanical'' than the cuprates in that they are typically insulating (although with interesting magnetic properties) and the observed charge-ordered phases are very robust.
 These materials typically have larger electron-phonon interactions and electronic correlation are comparatively less dominant in their physics.
 For this reason they tend to be ``more classical'' and less prone to quantum phase transitions.
 However, at least at the classical level, many of the issues we discussed above, such as the role of phase separation and Coulomb interactions, also play a key role\cite{dagotto-2001}.
 The thermal melting of a stripe state to a nematic has been seen in the manganite material Bi$_x$Ca$_x$MnO$_3$\cite{rubhausen-2000}.